nogibjj/Tao_Li_Final_Project/README.md

 * Data interaction: we follow the ETL process in `mylib`: extract from an online database, transform&load into a sqlite3 database `GroceryDB.db`.
 Then we query data from the `GroceryDB` database using `query.py`, and transform the query results to `.json` format for front-end deployment.
 * Front-end: `template/home.html` offers a clean interface to interact with the service, using Bootstrap as a responsice design.

+## Functions
+Our microservice allows users to get information regarding grocery inventory from the GroceryDB database.
+Specifically, users can filter groceries by keyword, or by groceries that exceed a desired minimum quantity in inventory.
+During the ETL process, we implement several SQL queries and convert the results to json.
+These results are then displayed within the app whenever the user prompts the app to filter the groceries.

 ## Workflow

 * Users interact with the `index.html` page, which is served by the FastAPI application.